Frequently Asked Questions About Orthodontics

 How do I know two-phase treatment is necessary?

 Not all children need two-phase treatment.
 After an evaluation and diagnostic records, we’ll let you know if it’s the best path for your child.
+Patients with more significant crowding or bite concerns are often the best candidates for two stages of treatment.

 Moving of Teeth (Mechanics)